anhtr/anhtr/README.md

 - I'm the author of the Bioconductor [HPAanalyze package](https://github.com/trannhatanh89/HPAanalyze), and currently working on a [R Shiny version](https://github.com/anhtr/HPAanalyzeShiny).
 - I'm currently learning how to use Python, SQL, HTML/CSS/JS and advanced R Shiny.
 - I’m looking to collaborate on data visualization.
-I'm open to freelance data analysis and visualization jobs, and will consider working pro bono for certain non-profits.
+I'm open to freelance data analysis and visualization jobs, and have worked pro bono for non-profits in the past.
 - How to reach me: trannhatanh89 (at) gmail (dot) com
 - Pronouns: he/him